London New Year's Day Parade: A Guide

 Among the participants in this year's parade are:

-• Carnaval Del Pueblo — rhythm and colour from Latin America
+• Carnaval Del Pueblo — celebrating Latin American music, dance and culture;

-How can I watch the London New Year's Day Parade?
+How can I watch the London New Year's Day Parade 2024?

 Your best option is to grab a spot somewhere along the route.
 Stand on the pavements, or perhaps hole up at the window seat of a cafe or restaurant along the way.
 If you plump for the latter, check opening hours in advance, as it's a bank holiday — and be warned that the crowds get large at some points, and may block out your vantage point.

 If you're feeling flush, you can splash out on tickets for a seat in the grandstands.
-Most have sold out now, though resales were available for £53 each when we checked, and VIP tickets for the grandstands on Whitehall are still available for £145 a pop.
+Most have sold out now, though do check back for resales.
+VIP tickets for the grandstands on Whitehall are still available for £150 a pop.

 Find out more on the London New Year's Day Parade website.
 Not into the banging of drums and tooting of trumpets so early in the year?
 Check out other things to do in London on New Year's Day.